Broker Check

 The key benefits of an IRA are the tax goodies.

-Sometimes you get tax goodies today (tax-deductible Traditional IRA contributions), tax goodies over time (tax deferral on investments gains in a Traditional IRA), or tax goodies tomorrow (tax-free investment gains in a Roth IRA).
+Sometimes you get tax goodies today (tax-deductible Traditional IRA contributions), tax goodies over time (tax deferral on investments gains and investment income in a Traditional IRA), or tax goodies tomorrow (tax-free investment gains and investment income in a Roth IRA).

 This may feel abstract, so let’s do some simple math.